(Disclosure: Some of the links below may be affiliate links)

-I feel like the fees are quite expensive for the service.
-It is not too bad for Switzerland.
-But for a DIY investor, these are substantial fees.
-To manage my portfolio, my fees are about 0.2%.
-But I have optimized them the most by using Interactive Brokers, by using U.S. ETFs and by carefully researching the ETFs I am investing in.
-And I have to buy and sell my ETFs directly.
-This takes time and is not a trivial task.
+For a DIY investor, these are substantial fees.
+For instance, I pay about 0.2% per year to manage my portfolio.
+But I have optimized them the most by using the best broker, U.S. ETFs, and carefully researching the ETFs I invest in.
+And I have to buy and sell my ETFs directly each month.

 On the other hand, you will have nothing to do to manage your account.
-This where the advantage of Robo-Advisor lies.
+Simplicity is where the advantage of Robo-Advisor lies.
 I would understand why some people would be ready to pay the price for this service.
 And it is also probably less stressful.

-Also, if you compare this to investing through a bank or through a personal advisor, you will save money with Selma.
-You can easily lose between 1% and 2% by investing through a bank when you count everything.
+If you compare this to investing through a bank or a personal advisor, you will save money with Selma.
+You can quickly lose between 1% and 2% by investing through a bank when you count everything.

 How to open an account with Selma?

 Opening an account is straightforward.
-It will take you no more than 10 minutes.
-Most of it is done through chat with Selma itself.
+It will take you no more than 10 minutes, most done through chat with Selma.

-Go to selma.io and click the big Start For Free blue button.
+Go to selma.com and click the big Start For Free blue button.
 From there, they will ask you the standard questions.
-But what is interesting is that all the process will be done through chat with the personal assistant.
+But what is interesting is that the entire process will be done through chat with the personal assistant.

-Once you answered all the questions (there are not that many!), you will see your investor profile.
-And do not worry, you can always come back and change your answers.
-Many things can change in your life, and the assistant is aware of that so that your investor profile is not fixed.
+You will see your investor profile once you have answered all the questions (there are not that many!).
+And do not worry.
+You can always come back and change your answers.
+Many things can change in your life, and the assistant is aware of these changes.
+So your investor profile is not set in stone.

-Opening an account with Selma is a straightforward thing.
-The process is made easy, even for those that are unfamiliar with investments.
-I think this is the most interesting point about Selma: you can invest without knowing much about investing.
-It is not possible if you want to invest yourself or with some other
+Opening an account with Selma is a straightforward process.
+The process is made easy, even for those unfamiliar with investments.
+Simplicity is the most interesting point about this service: you can invest without knowing much about investing.
+It is not possible if you want to invest yourself or with some other platforms.

 Is investing with Selma secure?